TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 example of a poorly formed external service.
 Great applications are often built on the backs of such services.

-We are interested in the 'first_Name' column.
-At the moment we have a string of text that represents the entire row.
+We are interested in the `first_Name` column.
+At the moment, we have a string of text that represents the entire row.
 We need to convert the string into an array of columns.
-The separation of the columns can be identified by the comma ',' separator.
+The separation of the columns can be identified by the comma `","` separator.
 We want to split the string into pieces wherever we see a comma.

 Ruby's
 [String#split](http://rubydoc.info/stdlib/core/String#split-instance_method)
 allows you to convert a string of text into an array along a particular character.
-By default, when you send the split message without a parameter, it will break the string apart along each space `" "` character.
-We need to break each line apart along each comma `","` character.
+By default when you send the split message to the String without a parameter it will break the string apart along each space `" "` character.
+Therefore, we need to specify the comma `","` character to separate the columns.

 ~~~ruby
 puts "EventManager initialized."